 Taking out a home equity loan or line of credit is a popular way to pay for larger home remodeling projects and at least some of the interest you pay on that loan may be tax deductible in the same way as the interest on a standard mortgage is.

 As you can see, there are indeed ways to claim back at least some of your home remodeling expenditures but, before you consider doing so, make sure that you have all the necessary receipts and proofs to back up anything you claim.
+From the time you received a home remodeling cost estimate, to the time of project completion, it’s best to keep track.
 You don't have to submit them with your return of course but in the event of an audit they can prove invaluable.